A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Azquotes.com.
+With permission, I've extracted this picture-quote from Everyday Power.
 All rights reserved worldwide.

-On Thursday last week, I sprang out of bed at 6:30 a.m. eager to face the day.
-I began the morning with a prayer and doing some chores, after which I settled on my desk to read the previous day's "Nation" newspaper.
-As I read the paper, I heard loud sparks from a distance.
-Then the bulb lighting my room flickered and went out.
-Oh my, electricity was off!
+Last Thursday morning, I sprang out of bed, did some chores, and settled on my desk to read the previous day's paper.
+Shortly after, I heard sparks from a distance, then the light in my room flickered and went out.
+Oh dang!
+Electricity was off.

-Because the power outage had been caused by sparks near my home, I had a premonition that we would go for more than a day without electricity.
-That meant I couldn't use my laptop to post the story I had purposed to write for this blog after having breakfast on Thursday.
+I had a premonition we would go for more than a day without electricity, meaning I couldn't use my laptop to work on the story I wanted to share on this blog that day.
 (My laptop battery conked out several months ago.)

-When I woke up the following morning (on Friday, that is), there was still no electricity at home.
-It turned out I was right in my premonition that we would go for more than a day without power.
-After making my bed on Friday morning, I switched off my smartphone to save some battery power for checking my social media accounts in the evening in case electricity hadn't come back by then.
+Come the following morning, we still had no electricity at home.
+So I was right we would go for more than a day without electricity.
+To spare some battery power for checking social media later in the day in case electricity didn't come back, I switched off my smartphone.

 ---------------------------------------------------------------------